SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Install Guide.md

 Web Client Installation
 =======================
+Navigate to the github project workspace of Swordfish-basic-web-client created on your machine.
-Run the below commands in terminal/console window, if you are running the application for the first time.
+Execute the following commands to install the basic web client".
+This can be followed up with the command such as "cd views", "ng build" etc. Run the below commands in terminal/console window, if you are running the application for the first time.

 1. **cd views && npm install**